Can I Recycle My Thermostat?

 Types of Thermostats

-You may be surprised to learn what counts as e-waste, including… your old thermostat.
-There are three main types of thermostats, and each are recycled differently:
+You may be surprised to learn what qualifies as e-waste, including your old thermostat.
+There are three main types of thermostats, and each requires a different recycling approach:

 ![]() |